CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!!Note: always encrypt sensitive data that need to be exported out of SD Desktop.
 If the encryption with Crypt4GH is successful, the file name will end with  .c4gh

+## End of your project and computing enviroment deletion

 Notes:
 1) how do they install stuff
 2) how do they import stuff
-3) naming of the VMs...confusing
+3) naming of the VMs...confusing for some users
 4) Adjust table
 5) examples use VM
-6) Need to indicated container?
+6) Need to indicated container? can they import the all container? is there a progress bar? how fast is it? do they always have to use a client? is CSC password and accoun only?

-7) Check homepage (what did we add there)?
+8) Check homepage (what did we add there)?